flutter/website/style-guide.md

 the standard Dart formatter does not handle well.
 We are [working with the Dart team](https://github.com/dart-lang/dart_style/issues/442) to make `dartfmt` aware of these patterns.

-The style described in this document is the style we suggest Flutter application developers use to get the most out of Flutter.
-We use this style for all Flutter framework and sample code.

 Comments
 --------